 Goals of the Studienkolleg

 The goals of the year-long program are to enable applicants to meet the requirements for passing the German language examination required for admission to a German university in addition to facilitating the students' studying in Germany by preparing them for a specific subject area both with regard to the language requirements for the field and with regard to the background knowledge needed to successfully start the degree program in a certain field.
+Consistent attendance and participation are expected from students.

 25 hours per week: